 What is CPR?

-You should only perform CPR when someone is unconscious and not breathing or not breathing normally.
-If they are breathing normally and unconscious, you should still call 999 and then place them in the recovery position.
+CPR is a procedure that should only be used when someone is unconscious and not breathing – or not breathing – normally.
+If someone is unconscious but they are breathing normally, you still need to call 999 and then put them in the recovery position.

 What is a cardiac arrest?

-During a cardiac arrest, a person’s heart stops pumping blood around their body and to their brain.
+A cardiac arrest is when a person’s heart stops pumping blood around their body and to their brain.
 It causes the person to fall unconscious and stop breathing, or stop breathing normally.
 Without CPR the person will die within minutes.

 Is a cardiac arrest the same as a heart attack?